Cathy Newman: Personal life

-In 2001 Newman married writer John O'Connell, whom she met at Oxford University.
+In 2001 Newman married writer John O'Connell, whom she had met at Oxford University.
 The couple live in Herne Hill, south-east London and have two daughters.
 Newman has written about having a miscarriage, and about deciding to have an abortion, after discovering 13 weeks into her pregnancy that the foetus had a rare condition with a high mortality rate.